 On the colder morning, a well equipped and very friendly kids room was available (and as the kids get older there is a free kids and teens club for the over 3’s).

 Our room also came with a lovely deep balcony area for the kids to play in safely, unfortunately, the rain had soaked the cushions through but it gave us some stunning views over the desert landscape, so many amazing colours that change throughout the day.
 Pre-booked babysitting for the evenings was readily available.

 We, unfortunately, could not partake in any of the evening activities like dune bashing and camel rides due to the children’s size, but I am sure there will be plenty more time for these activities in years to come (as mum breathes a sigh of relief, for now).

-We did look on somewhat with jealousy as the suave young couples turn up with their matching Gucci overnight bags slung over their shoulders, but I bet when they were trying to make their way back to their room dodging puddles in the pitch black after the power outage they wish their mum had packed their flashing Peppa Pig boots.
+We did look on somewhat with jealousy as the suave young couples turn up with their matching Gucci overnight bags slung over their shoulders.
+But I bet when they were trying to make their way back to their room dodging puddles in the pitch black after the power outage they wish their mum had packed their flashing Peppa Pig boots too.

 So what are you waiting for, romantic retreat, family break – or both?